-What to do if you're worried a child is being abused (advice for practitioners) 2015.
+What to do if you're worried a child is being abused (advice for practitioners) 2015

 The signs and indicators listed below may not necessarily indicate that a child has been abused, but will help us to recognise that something may be wrong, especially if a child shows a number of these symptoms or any of them to a marked degree.
+It should be noted that the signs of abuse within this policy are intended as examples; the lists are not exhaustive.
+Equally, just because a pupil is demonstrating one or more of the signs indicated, it does not necessarily mean that they are being abused.